 However, many people still condone early marriage and domestic violence.
-Almost half of all women experience sexual violence by their 19th birthday and there are few support services for survivors.
+22% of women aged 15-49 have experienced sexual violence.2

-Agriculture is the main industry in Rwanda.
-Farmers, mostly women, make up 85% of Rwanda’s working population.
-Limited access to land, rough hilly terrain and soil erosion make life even harder for rural households facing hunger and malnutrition.
+Agriculture is a key industry in Rwanda, but limited access to land, rough, hilly terrain and soil erosion make life even harder for rural households facing hunger and malnutrition.

 What we do in Rwanda